-Local 362 ALL STARS - 1:00PM
+Local 362 All Stars - 1:00PM

-For the past six years, musical members of the South Bend Fire Department have come together to create an all-firefighter band specifically for the South Bend Firefighter's Local 362 Bluesfest.
+Since 2010, musical members of the South Bend Fire Department have come together to create an all-firefighter band specifically for the South Bend Firefighter's Local 362 Bluesfest.
 They call themselves the 362 All Stars.
 Although the line-up changes from year to year, a core group of individuals provide a solid foundation.

 Because members work on opposing shifts, practice time comes at a premium.
 The band compiles a set list and is able to rehearse only about a half dozen times before taking the stage as the first act at the Bluesfest.
 In the past, they've played everything from Buddy Guy and The Beatles to B.B King, Led Zeppelin and the Rolling Stones.